 |History: Monstera was introduced to England in 1752,|

 Singapore in 1877, and India in 1878.
 The fruit was introduced to the US in 1874.

 |Importance: The plant is grown more for its ornamental|

 value both in the landscape and as a containerized plant.

 How to Care for Monstera

-The Monstera doesn’t require a lot of upkeep, but if you want it to grow above and beyond, a regular watering schedule is important.
+The Monstera doesn’t require a lot of upkeep, but if you want it to grow above and beyond, bright indirect light and a regular watering schedule is important.